A painted bench makeover. With distressed edges and a French stencil, this painted bench will surely wow any entryway. French Bench makeover

 Once in place, I used my foam roller and added the stencil using Slate, that same dark gray color that was used for the base coat.

-The edges were distressed using the wet distress method.
-Normally I will go to town with sandpaper to distress edges, but in the case of this painted bench, I want to make sure to not expose that red edge from the original finish.
+The edges are distressed using the wet distress method.
+Normally I will go to town with sandpaper to distress edges, but in the case of this painted French bench, I want to make sure to not expose that red edge from the original finish.
 So I gently distressed using my flexible sandpaper wrapped around a sanding block.
 It was lightly dampened and I made sure to distress the light gray paint while leaving the dark gray paint exposed.
 I also lightly sanded the entire flat surface of the painted bench with a fine grit sand paper for a super smooth finish.
+For a more detailed tutorial on the wet distress technique click here: How to Wet Distress Painted Furniture

 The Result – Painted Bench with French Stencil